Engaging and Inspiring Learning

 Earth BEAT in schoolyards this fall and spring!

 We’re getting ready for another exciting year of hands-on environmental learning in schoolyards and classrooms throughout Rockland this fall and the coming spring.

-In 2022, KRB brought Earth BEAT to Cottage Lane, Haverstraw, RP Connor, and Viola Elementary Schools, as well as the Haverstraw Center and Martin Luther King Multi-Purpose Center.
+In 2022, KRB brought Earth BEAT to Cottage Lane, Haverstraw, Lime Kiln, RP Connor, Stony Point and Viola Elementary Schools, as well as the Haverstraw Center and Martin Luther King Multi-Purpose Center.
 Students, teachers, parents, and administrators agree – Earth BEAT is a great day of energized learning and fun that brings mindfulness to the beauty all around in the natural world and to the many ways we can all do our part to protect the health of the environment and our communities.